-It is many years since I read this book, but I think it is worthwile to recommend this book.
-This is the best book about speculation and trading, in my opinion.
-When I read other peoples opinion about the book, most tend to be negative.
+It is many years since I read Niederhoffer’s book, but it’s a book I strongly recommend.
+This is the best book about speculation and trading, in my opinion, although many reviews are negative.
 They are focusing on that his two hedge funds ended quite badly.
-However, the book is a bible in important lessons in the markets.
+However, the book is a bible in important lessons about the markets.
 Examples is used from everyday life, poker and board games.
 The last chapter, The Ecology of Markets, is the best analogy I have ever read about the markets.
 I believe Niederhoffer is well into biology, and he reveals great wisdom and intelligence drawing parallels between the two fields.
 For those open minded and willing to think outside the box, this book is a treasure.
 It has taught me the importance of actually testing hypothesis using a scientific approach.
 Niederhoffer also writes the following in the preface:

 I can’t show you how to make money by parroting systematic trades.
 But I can show you something more valuable: a way of thinking that will lead you to greater success.